 Upon seeing these pieces, another landscape painter observed, “I can so see you you in these.”
 Even 28 years ago my interest in abstraction, creating a unified light, and exploring paint texture was clearly evident.
 What was of particular interest to me in this series were the abstract patterns created by the docks as they jutted into the water.
 That, coupled with an interest in a unified overall light, was my goal for the series.

 Above: Jersey Shore, 1983, oil on canvas, 29 x 24 inches.
 Even as far back as 1983, at the start of my painting career, I was interested in surface and the tactility of paint.
 At that time I handled texture in a very methodical and deliberate manner.
 Left: I would apply carefully controlled and fairly regular-sized strokes to each pass of color.
-As compared to paintings of the last decade, this earlier approach (also seen in Manhattan Bridge, below) was very mechanical and did not allow for much spontaneity.
+As compared to paintings of the last decade, this earlier approach (also seen in Manhattan Bridge, below) was more mechanical and did not allow for much spontaneity.
 That isn’t to say that my brushwork today is a completely spontaneous and slap-dab affair.
 It isn’t.
 The mark-making is always considered and thoughtful.
 But today I use a greater variation of texture and much less regularity which is, to my eye, more organic.
-(For example, see Ballard Bridge and its detail at my portfolio site.)
-That said, the older, more mechanical approach to texture and broken color was able to hold the color of the light within a unified veil of atmosphere, like an image projected onto a screen.
+(For example, see the Ballard Bridge painting in the Ethereality – Clouds + Fog portfolio.)
+That said, the previous, more mechanical approach to texture and broken color was still able to hold the color of the light within a unified veil of atmosphere, like an image projected onto a screen.

 Above left: Jersey City Water, 1983, pastel on paper, 14 x12.5 inches.
 Right: Jersey City Sky, charcoal on paper, 1983, 12 x 10 inches.
 These two drawings served as compositional studies for Jersey Shore.
 An important choice I had to make was whether the painting would be land-dominant or sky-dominant.
 I felt that Jersey City Water (left) gave the impression of looking down, while Jersey City Sky (right) felt more spatial and drew my eye outward and into the sky.